Appliances · Resale guide

 Fujifilm X-T30 III Price Guide

-Note that prices can vary slightly if the camera is sold body-only versus with a kit lens (like the XC15-45mm or XF18-55mm).
+Note: These prices are for the body only.
+Adding a popular kit lens like the XC15-45mm or XF18-55mm can increase the value by ₹10,000-₹25,000 respectively, depending on its condition.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Fujifilm X-T30 III in 2026